-This Key Property Specifies To create a hierarchical namespace, WebLogic Server MBeans use one or more TypeOfParentMBean= NameOfParentMBean instances of this attribute in their object names.
+Specifies This Key Property TypeOfParentMBean= To create a hierarchical namespace, WebLogic Server MBeans use one or more NameOfParentMBean instances of this attribute in their object names.
 The levels of the hierarchy are used to indicate scope.
 For example, a LogMBean at the domain level of the hierarchy manages the domain-wide message log, while a LogMBean at a server level manages a server-specific message log.
 WebLogic Server child MBeans with implicit creator methods use the same value for the Name property as the parent MBean.
 For example, the LogMBean that is a child of the MedRecServer Server MBean uses Name=MedRecServer in its object name: medrec:Name=MedRecServer,Type=Log,Server=MedRecServer WebLogic Server cannot follow this convention when a parent MBean has multiple children of the same type.
 Some MBeans use multiple instances of this component to provide unique identification.
-For example, the following is the object name for an EJBComponentRuntime MBean for in the MedRec sample application: medrec:ApplicationRuntime=MedRecServer\MedRecEAR, Name=MedRecServer\MedRecEAR\Session ${\tt EJB}, {\tt ServerRuntime=MedRecServer}, {\tt Type=EJBComponentRuntime}$ The ApplicationRuntime=MedRecServer\MedRecEAR key property indicates that the EJB instance is a module within the MedRec enterprise application and a child of the MedRecServer\MedRecEAR ApplicationRuntimeMBean.
+For example, the following is the object name for an EJBComponentRuntime MBean for in the MedRec sample application: medrec:ApplicationRuntime=MedRecServer_MedRecEAR, Name=MedRecServer_MedRecEAR_Session EJB, ServerRuntime=MedRecServer, Type=EJBComponentRuntime The ApplicationRuntime=MedRecServer_MedRecEAR key property indicates that the EJB instance is a module within the MedRec enterprise application and a child of the MedRecServer MedRecEAR ApplicationRuntimeMBean.
 The ServerRuntime=MedRecServer key property indicates that the EJB instance is currently deployed on a server named MedRecServer and a child of the MedRecServer ServerRuntimeMBean.
-When you access runtime MBeans or configuration MBeans through the Domain Location=servername Runtime MBean Server, the MBean object names include a Location=servername key property which specifies the name of the server instance on which that MBean is located.
+Location=servername When you access runtime MBeans or configuration MBeans through the Domain Runtime MBean Server, the MBean object names include a Location=servername key property which specifies the name of the server instance on which that MBean is located.
 See "MBean Servers" on page 2-8.
-Singleton MBeans, such as DomainRuntimeMBean and ${\tt ServerLifeCycleRuntimeMBean\ exist\ only\ on\ the\ Administration\ Server\ and}$ do not need to include this key property.